 Spend the summer photographing the ruins of Ancient Greece, experience autumn in Florence, Italy, where you’ll discover artistic wonders around every corner, or shape your technique with a Ceramics trip to China.
 NHIA’s study abroad program is designed to expand your artistic horizons, exposing you to new skills and techniques while immersing you in a vibrant culture.

-NHIA students wishing to spend a semester studying abroad will now be able to attend the Studio Arts Center International (SACI) in Florence, Italy starting in the fall of 2016.
+NHIA students wishing to spend a semester studying abroad will now be able to attend the Studio Arts College International (SACI) in Florence, Italy starting in the fall of 2016.
 What’s more, they can take advantage of this amazing opportunity to study in Italy for a semester at no additional tuition and with no changes to their existing financial aid or scholarships.
 They pay only for the additional cost of international travel, room, food, visa and miscellaneous program costs.
 For more information about this, please contact our Registrar or visit SACI.

 Photographing the Landscape, Architecture and People of Athens, Greece